How to Speed Up a Simulation

 - Set the Quadrature Tolerance between 5% and 10% in Setup tab > Settings panel.
 This parameter only has an appreciable effect when there are parallel wires very close to each other (about two wire radii apart).

-- Set Setup tab > Settings > Interaction Distance = 0.
+- Go to Setup tab > Settings and set Interaction Distance = 0.
 It also only affects parallel wires that are very close to each other.

 - To calculate the gain, directivity and efficiency usually it is enough to set a spatial resolution of 5 or 10 deg in the far-field.
 Setup tab > Far-Field panel > Theta Step = 5 and Phi Step = 10 deg.